Domestic worker: Vietnam

+Europe

 United Kingdom

 The United Kingdom English country houses and great houses employed many live-in domestic workers with distinctive roles and chain of command.
 The lord of the manor would hire a butler to oversee the servants.
-Manorialism dates back the Middle Ages and slowly died out.
+Manorialism dates back to the Middle Ages and slowly died out.
 The British historical drama television series Downton Abbey portrayed these roles.
 The wealthy in the city would also have domestic workers, but fewer and with less distinctive roles.
-Domestic workers were mostly considered part of the lower class and some middle case.
+Domestic workers were mostly considered part of the lower class and some middle class.

-The Slavery Abolition Act 1833 ended domestic worker slavery.

 In modern times, migrant domestic workers have been brought in to the UK to fill the demand for low-cost workers.
-Human rights groups has added that they are often prone to abuse.
+Human rights groups have added that they are often subject to abuse.